Laughing Liberally Milwaukee

 Event time: 8pm

-With Donald Trump's election and Republicans taking over the House and Senate, we need progressive laughs now more than ever.
+With Donald Trump and Republican attacks on immigrants, health care, the environment and more, we need progressive laughs now more than ever.
 That's why we're excited to present Laughing Liberally Milwaukee, a monthly progressive political comedy show featuring some of Milwaukee’s top liberal and progressive comedians.

-In addition to some of the finest progressive comedians Milwaukee has to offer, each Laughing Liberally Milwaukee will feature a special interview with a local political figure, journalist or activist.
-This month’s guest is Zeynab Ali.
-Zeynab is a teen activist and the author of a new book on her family fleeing the Somali civil war, Cataclysm: Secrets Of The Horns Of Africa.
+Laughing Liberally Milwaukee is hosted by comedian, satirist and progressive talk radio host Matthew Filipowicz.
+Matthew’s work have been featured on CNN, NPR, PBS, HBO, BBC, Ain’t It Cool News, the New York Times, the Wall Street Journal, the Atlantic, the Nation, the London Times, RT TV and countless sites in the progressive blogosphere including Salon, Daily Kos and the Huffington Post.
+For more information about Matthew, visit http://matthewf.net.

-Laughing Liberally Milwaukee takes place on the third Saturday of each month, with the next show occurring on Saturday, February 18th at 8pm at the Comedy Sportz Theater, 420 South 1st Street, Milwaukee, WI.
-Admission is $8.
-More info and advance tickets can be purchased at http://laughingliberallymilwaukee.tumblr.com
+In addition to some of the finest progressive comedians Milwaukee has to offer, each Laughing Liberally Milwaukee will feature a special interview with a local activist, journalist, or political figure.
+This month’s guest is DJ Hostettler.
+DJ is a local musician and the producer of “Unintimidated: Wisconsin Musicians Against Scott Walker” and the upcoming anti-Trump compilation, “Unpresidented.”

 Price: $8